crinaldi44/Hourly/README.md

 # Getting Started

 ## Pre-requisites
 To get this project up and running, you'll need to ensure the latest version of python3 and pip3 are up and running.

-For the server side, a requirements.txt file has been included.
-By default, it is recommended to install a python3 virtualenv folder in the home directory to avoid conflicts with other projects.
-Once this has been completed, you can simply activate your virtual environment using:

-source venv/bin/activate (MacOS)
-OR
-venv/Scripts/activate (Windows Powershell/GitBash)

-And pip3 install each of the required dependencies.
+From the home directory, run pip3 install in preferably a virtualenv or globally to install each of the required dependencies.

 ## Structure of the Cloud
 This is a Flask application wrapped in a library called Connexion, which maps an OpenAPI 3.x spec to controllers